Mid North Coast Community College Ltd is the legal entity under which a range of different sub-brands provide services to different audiences:

 Our community involvement extends to specialist programs, such as youth programs and literacy, programs for people with disabilities and mental health challenges as well as the provision of a meeting place for a cross-section of local groups.

-Nautilus Senior College is a registered and accredited non-government school that aims to offer all eligible young people the chance to complete their school education with vocational programs and self-development opportunities available.
+Nautilus College is a registered and accredited non-government school that aims to offer all eligible young people the chance to complete their school education with vocational programs and self-development opportunities available.

 We especially aim to include those whose lives may be complicated, challenging or require a particular understanding in order to achieve success.